-With lyrics like "Give me your mouth upon my mouth", how can this musical be bad?
-Just one year after another vampire musical, Dance of the Vampires, became a notorious flop, the producers of Dracula decided that it would be a great idea to try the Broadway vampire musical format again.
+With classic lyrics like "Give me your mouth upon my mouth", how can this musical be that bad?
+Just one year after another vampire musical, Dance of the Vampires became a notorious flop, the producers of Dracula decided that it would be a great idea to try the Broadway vampire musical format again.
 In short, they were wrong.
 Reviewers remarked that it looked like "the longest Meat Loaf video ever".

 9. Moose Murders